guptapranabh/thermo-detect/README.md

 ---

+How to use

+- AFter pasting the link in your web browser, you should see a simple UI.
+- On the left

+---

 ## Acknowledgements

 - The model on which Thermal Detect is based on is the Yolo V8 model by [Ultralytics](https://github.com/ultralytics/ultralytics)